syevers/ubuntu-asahi/README.md

 curl -sL https://ubuntuasahi.org/install | bash
 ```

-The installer offers a choice of different Ubuntu releases and build configurations.
+The installer is interactive and offers a choice of different Ubuntu releases and
+build configurations.

 Currently supported are: